dafny-lang/rfcs/0012-unicode-strings.md

 that surrogate `char` values are only used in pairs as intended.
 This would likely require more user effort to migrate their code, however, as every operation on strings would now have to prove that a surrogate pair is not being split up.
 It also does not reduce the complexity of compiling strings to various target languages that do not necessarily use UTF-16.

-## Define "valid UTF-16 strings" as a predicate in a shared library
+## Define "valid UTF-16 strings" as a subset type in a shared library

 The next cheapest solution would be to define a subset type of `string` that enforces correct usage of surrogate characters.